What are Local ecotypes and why are they important?

 Local ecotypes are plants whose genetic heritage is of local, wild stock.
 Many species native range covers huge areas, often spanning the continent, or even multiple continents.
 So a population from the northeast might be significantly different from a population of the same species from the southwest.
 I see planting local ecotypes as being important for 2 reasons, first they are likely to be better adapted to the local conditions and will therefore be more likely to thrive and second the vast majority of seed stock is produced in other ecoregions, meaning that the local populations and ecotype are not only under threat from loss of habitat, but also by getting edged out by human planting of the same species from other places.
 This second one might not make a huge difference, but there is a lot we don’t know, so erring on the side of preserving biodiversity wherever possible seems like a good idea.
-There may be other implications of planting seeds from other ecoregions, like the possibility of things like bloom time being out of step with the seasons and therefore out of sequence with local pollinators, but I still need to read up on those subjects.
+There may be other implications of planting seeds from other ecoregions, like the possibility of things like bloom time being out of step with the seasons and therefore out of sequence with local pollinators, but more study is of course needed.
+One example I have observed in my garden is Sochan (Rudbeckia laciniata), I first planted a plant of unknown, but likely mid-western ecotype, later I added a patch from a population in VT.
+The VT ecotype blooms nearly 2 weeks earlier than the unknown one, which seems to be better timing for local polinators, it also means that the first ripening seeds are more in line with the needs of Goldfinches.

 There are lots of different ways to draw the lines for what the local ecotype is, one popular option is to use the EPA Ecoregions maps.
 If a seed or plant from Edgewood Nursery is marked local ecotype they are from EPA ecoregions 8.1.8, 8.1.7 or 5.3.1 with preference given to geographically close to the nursery.